 Making In Advance and Storage

-These cake rounds are perfect to make a day in advance.
-Simply wrap them up, and store in the refrigerator until you’re ready to sandwich them with the filling and serve.
+These cake rounds are perfect for making a day in advance.
+Wrap them up, and store them in the refrigerator until you're ready to sandwich them with the filling and serve.

 Gluten Free Victoria Sponge